 In a conversation with The Butler Eagle, her great-nephew’s wife, Lena, said that Aunt Nancy “wasn’t quite 100 when, one day, she took a rope bed and pulled it down the stairs and drug it outside and set it on fire.”
 Lena was taken aback at the historical artifact that quite literally just went up in flames and when she questioned Aunt Nancy, she responded, “Well, it was so uncomfortable that nobody else is ever going to sleep on it.”

-On January 9th, 1963, Nancy passed away a few months short of her 102nd birthday.
-She is buried one mile from the log cabin that she loved so much, in Hannahstown Cemetery.
-After five generations had lived in the house, “Aunt Nancy” being the last, her grandson Rev. Paul Muder donated the two century old cabin to the Butler County Historical Society who restored the cabin and still maintains it today.
-In an article from the Butler Eagle, they explain how fortunate it was that the Historical Society was able to take over the cabin because if they were not able to, Nancy Cooper’s wish for the cabin was for it “to be burned to the ground after her death so it would not be seen deteriorating.”
+On January 9th, 1963, Nancy passed away just a few months short of her 102nd birthday.
+She is buried one mile from her beloved log cabin in Hannahstown Cemetery.
+Aunt Nancy was the last of five generations to have lived in the cabin.
+Her grandson, Rev. Paul Muder, donated the two-century-old cabin to the Butler County Historical Society, who restored it and continues to maintain it today.
+In an article from the Butler Eagle, Nancy’s family explain how fortunate it was that the Historical Society was able to take over the cabin as Aunt Nancy’s wish for the cabin was for it “to be burned to the ground after her death so it would not be seen deteriorating.”